Humans-of-Julia/TypeDBClient.jl/README.md

 Please review the user guide or if you'd like to help building this check the contribution guidlines in the docs.

-Feel free to join the project channel on the Discord server and take over a part in translating the given client reference into Julia.

 ## What is Grakn about

 Read up here: https://grakn.ai/